 1. Consult your commercial range’s installation and operation manual.

 No two commercial ranges are created equal.
 For example, a commercial electric stove with a salamander broiler will have different cleaning requirements than a double oven gas range.
 Be sure to consult the manual from your kitchen equipment manufacturer before cleaning your range.

 2. Make — and stick to — a range cleaning schedule.

 A clean and well-maintained range performs at its best.
 Conversely, a range that is dirty or in need of maintenance suffers in both performance and productivity.
-For example, the accumulation of dirt in gas burners can cause incomplete combustion, which reduces the efficiency of your range.
+For example, the accumulation of grease in gas burners can cause incomplete combustion, which reduces the efficiency of your range and could possibly cause safety concerns.
 Plus, the more frequently you clean light soils, the longer you can go between major cleanings.
 The takeaway?
 Set a cleaning schedule which designates daily, weekly and monthly tasks.
 Then, make sure your kitchen staff sticks to it.

 3. Make sure your range is off and cool.

 For safety, make sure all knobs and controls are off and the oven and cooktop are completely cool before cleaning.
 Refrain from wiping down inside surfaces and components until they’re cool, as well.

 4. Use soap, water and a soft cloth unless otherwise noted.

 Harsh chemicals and abrasives can damage certain surfaces.
 Unless otherwise specified, use mild soap, water and a soft cloth to clean your range.
 Also, be sure to rinse and wipe dry properly to prevent damage, stains and streaks, and use caution cleaning around the model and serial number plate to avoid removing them.